Namwali Serpell: Career

 Serpell is a professor of English at Harvard University.
 From 2008 to 2020, she was a professor of English at University of California, Berkeley.
 She resides in the United States and visits Lusaka annually.

 Serpell's short story "Muzungu" was shortlisted in 2010 for the Caine Prize, an annual award for African short fiction in English.
 In 2011, she received the Rona Jaffe Foundation Writers' Award, a prize for beginning women writers.
 Her story "The Sack" won the Caine Prize in 2015.
 Saying "fiction is not a competitive sport", Serpell announced she would share the $15,000 prize with the other shortlisted writers, Masande Ntshanga, F. T. Kola, Elnathan John, and Segun Afolabi.
-She was the first Caine winner from Zambia.
+Serpell was the first Caine winner from Zambia.
 The "sack" of the title, according to Serpell, derives from a terrifying dream she had at 17, "and I didn't know if I was on the inside or the outside".
 It also has political implications: "I was studying American and British fiction, and [another graduate student] was studying African contemporary fiction, and her theory was that any time you saw a sack in African literature, it was a hidden reference to the transatlantic slave trade.
 I was kind of writing my story against that."

-In 2014 Serpell published Seven Modes of Uncertainty, a critical work that examines "the relationship between literature's capacity to unsettle, perplex, and bewilder us, and literature's ethical value".
+In 2014, Serpell published Seven Modes of Uncertainty, a critical work that examines "the relationship between literature's capacity to unsettle, perplex, and bewilder us, and literature's ethical value".
 The journal Novel: A Forum on Fiction called the book "a bravura performance".

 Serpell is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.
 Serpell's "On Black Difficulty: Toni Morrison and the Thrill of Imperiousness" won the 2019 Brittle Paper Award for Essays & Think Pieces.

 Serpell's debut novel, The Old Drift, was published in 2019.
 Reviewing it in The Guardian, Nadifa Mohamed wrote: "Namwali Serpell’s first novel is a rambunctious epic that traces the intertwined histories of three families over three generations. ...Serpell is an ambitious and talented writer, with the chutzpah to work on a huge canvas."
 The Observer's review concluded, "By the end, set in a near future involving a new digital device embedded in the user’s skin, we realise how slyly Serpell is testing our assumptions, before a cunning last-minute swerve forces us to question why we don’t consider science fiction a viable mode for the great African novel."